 Time of emergence for each species in each grid cell was calculated as the average time of emergence across models for each emissions scenario; the standard deviation was also calculated to characterize uncertainty, i.e., variation among model projections.
 Within each network site, the year in which a species reached its average time of emergence in 100% of the cells within its depth niche was recorded as the site-level year of emergence for that species.
 The years in which the first species, 50% of the species, and 100% of the species emerged (on average) from a site were then calculated based on the individual species site-level time of emergence results.
 The years in which 1, 50%, and 100% of species emerged were then transformed into a map representation using R (RStudio Team, 2021).

-Results
+3. Results

+3.1.
+Climate Projections

+Insert time series of temperature projections here and discuss differences between RCP’s and models.

+3.2.
+Thermal stress across the conservation network

+e.g., Results show a gradient of increased ToEs from west to east, and offshore to inshore across the bioregion (Figure 4).
+Generally, ToEs are sooner along the shelf edge, in the Boy of Fundy (BoF) and in the south-western reaches of the Scotian Shelf (Figure 4); 71% and 88% of WSS and BoF sites, respectively, lose more than 50% of species by 2100 under RCP 8.5 (Figure 5).
+Comparatively, only 2 of 10 ESS sites lose more than 50% of species by 2100 (Figure 5).
+Six of 8 BoF sites lose >50% by 2075.
+Under RCP 2.6, this variation between regions is maintained but the majority of sites lose <50% by 2100 (Figure 5).

-Figure .
+Figure 4.
 Comparison between emission scenarios RCP 2.6 and RCP 8.5 of the percentage of species lost (illustrated by a color spectrum of navy to yellow, where navy represents 0% species loss and yellow represents 100% species loss) for future years 2025, 2050, 2075, and 2100 of each MPA/OECM polygon on the Scotian shelf Bay of Fundy bioregion.